Onsen: Ensuring cleanliness

+One's hair should never touch the bath water and should be worn up.

+Even though onsen can be a luxury experience and environment, guests are still expected to clean up after themselves by staying tidy and rinsing off their shower area for the next guest.

 Swimsuits

-Guests are not normally allowed to wear swimsuits in the baths.
-However, some modern onsen will require their guests to wear a swimming suit in their mixed baths.
+Guests are not allowed to wear swimsuits in the baths or showers and must be completely nude.

+The only time swimsuits are allowed and required are in specific modern pools which allow both men and women to use them together, but many of these mixed onsen resemble more of a pool or waterpark than the traditional idea of an onsen.

 Towel

-Onsen guests generally bring a small towel with them to use as a wash cloth.
-The towel can also provide a modicum of modesty when walking between the washing area and the baths.
-Some onsen allow one to wear the towel into the baths, while others have posted signs prohibiting this, saying that it makes it harder to clean the bath.
-It is against the rules to immerse or dip towels in the onsen bath water, since this can be considered unclean.
-People normally set their towels off to the side of the water when enjoying the baths, or place their folded towels on top of their heads.
+Onsen guests generally have a small towel with them to use as a drying cloth, since re-entering the changing area while dripping wet is a faux-pas.
+The towel can also provide a modicum of modesty when walking between the washing area and the baths by holding it loosely in front of your genitals.
+Though many TV shows depict characters wearing a towel in the bath, this is a television invention used for actor modesty and wearing towels into the bath is forbidden.
+It is against the rules to immerse or dip towels in the onsen bath water, since this is considered unclean.
+People normally set their towels off to the side of the water when enjoying the baths, or place their folded towels on top of their heads to keep them out of the water.

-Noise

-Onsen vary from quiet to noisy; some play piped music and often feature gushing fountains.
-Bathers will engage in conversation in this relaxed situation.
-There are usually prohibitions against rowdiness in the washing and bathing areas; however, a small amount of excess energy and splashing around is usually tolerated from children.

 Tattoos

 By 2015, around half (56%) of onsen operators had banned bathers with tattoos from using their facilities.
-The original reason for the tattoo ban was to keep out Yakuza and members of other crime gangs who traditionally have elaborate full-body decoration.
+The original reason for the tattoo ban was to keep out yakuza and members of other crime gangs who traditionally have elaborate full-body decoration.
+In 2016, the Japan Tourism Agency urged onsen operators to allow foreign customers with tattoos to use the onsen on a conditional basis in order to accommodate the increasing number of foreign tourists.
+On the other hand, onsen operators wanted foreign customers to enjoy the onsen, but were concerned that allowing foreign customers with tattoos to use the onsen would prevent them from keeping yakuza out of the onsen.

 However, tattoo-friendly onsen do exist.
 A 2015 study by the Japan National Tourism Organisation found that more than 30% of onsen operators at hotels and inns across the country will not turn someone with a tattoo away; another 13% said they would grant access to a tattooed guest under certain conditions, such as having the tattoo covered up.
 Some towns have many tattoo-friendly onsen that do not require guests to cover them up.
 Two such towns are Kinosaki Onsen in Hyōgo and Beppu Onsen in Ōita.

 With the increase in foreign customers due to growing tourism, some onsen that previously banned tattoos are loosening their rules to allow guests with small tattoos to enter, provided they cover their tattoos with a patch or sticking plaster.

-Health

-The volcanic nature of Japan provides plenty of springs.
-When the onsen water contains distinctive minerals or chemicals, the onsen establishments typically display what type of water it is.
-For many years people have believed that soaking in hot mineral spring water has health benefits.

-Some examples of types of onsen include: